PeterTsungYu/dev_iot/README_PID.md

 ```

 ### Manipulate proportional kicks during step changes
-There are times user would like to have kicks in manipulated values (MV) during step changes.
+There are times users would like to have kicks in manipulated values (MV) during step changes.
-Thus, kick_prop is introduced.
+Thus, the kick_prop is introduced.
+It happens during the step changes so that users could have several kicks along the steps, which increases the impact of the kicks on the process.

-It happens during the step changes.
+As the setpoint weighting, the kick_props are applied to proportional gain and derivative gain.

 ```python
 self.kick_prop = 1